top of page

 3rd Annual Bay Area Youth Climate Summit

+On September 24th, we hosted the 3rd annual Bay Area Youth Climate Summit at the San Francisco World Affairs Center!
 The summit included fun, educational workshops, an inspiring keynote speaker community-building with other youth, environmental art activities, and climate action plan building.
-It was held at the San Francisco World Affairs Building starting at 10 am on Saturday, September 24.

 Save the Bay Restoration Day